jlemmett/name-gen/README.md

 name-gen, a version name generator
 ==================================

+**Version 0.3.0 (nelikymppinen mustajättiläisorava)

+* A lot more animals (in Finnish), mostly mammals
+* Adjectives link to Wiktionary, nouns to Wikipedia (Finnish ones)

 **Version 0.2.0 (ahdasmielinen lammas)**

 * Internal tools for scraping words off lists on web pages